BattModels/asimtools/docs/asimplify.rst

         return {}

-Immediately as it is, this asimmodule can be run in ASIMTools.
+Immediately as it is, this is an asimmodule can be run in ASIMTools.
 You can run it with the following sim_input.yaml

 .. code-block:: yaml